GoogleChromeLabs/comlink/README.md

 Comlink’s goal is to make _exposed_ values from one thread available in the other. `expose` exposes `value` on `endpoint`, where `endpoint` is a [`postMessage`-like interface][endpoint].

 `wrap` wraps the _other_ end of the message channel and returns a proxy.
 The proxy will have all properties and functions of the exposed value, but access and invocations are inherently asynchronous.
 This means that a function that returns a number will now return _a promise_ for a number. **As a rule of thumb: If you are using the proxy, put `await` in front of it.** Exceptions will be caught and re-thrown on the other side.

+### `Comlink.wrapNamespaced(endpoint, namespace)` and `Comlink.exposeNamespaced(value, namespace, endpoint?)`

+To allow one thread to _expose_ more that one object independently from other objects already _exposed_ Comlink allows you to specify a custom namespace.

+The `expose` API uses `exposeNamespaced` with `Comlink.default` as the default namespace.

+The same is true for the `wrap` API that uses `wrapNamespaced` with `Comlink.default` as the default namespace.

 ### `Comlink.transfer(value, transferables)` and `Comlink.proxy(value)`